petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/supplier-portals.md

 # Supplier Portals

-A Supplier Portal is a website that allows a company to connect and collaborate with suppliers of goods and services.
-Supplier Portals are most commonly associated with manufacturers with complex supply chains.
-Any company in any industry will rely on suppliers to some degree and as they grow, their relationship with suppliers can become more difficult to manage and they may also benefit from a supplier portal.
+A supplier portal allows a company to connect and collaborate with suppliers of goods and services.
+Most users of Supplier portals are manufacturers with complex supply chains.
+Any company in any industry must rely on suppliers to some degree, and as they grow, they benefit from a supplier portal as relationships with suppliers become more difficult to manage.

 ## Target Audience

-Supplier Portals projects are typically led by procurement departments.
-Due to integration requirements (in particular with ERPs) the leaders of the Finance and IT departments are also heavily involved:
+Supplier portal projects are typically led by procurement departments.
+Due to integration requirements (in particular with ERPs), the leaders of the Finance and IT departments are also heavily involved:

 * Head of Procurement
 * CFO/VP Finance